T1 light tank: Design and variants

 The T1E4, introduced in 1932, was another alteration of a T1E1 tank.
 Its transformation was much more radical, however, because the vehicle's layout was completely changed.
 The engine was moved to the rear, the transmission and final drive to the front, and the turret to the middle of the body.
 At 15 ft 5 in in length, the T1E4 was nearly a quarter longer than preceding T1 versions.
-The T1E4 also got a new suspension, in this case using semi-elliptic leaf springs and articulated four-wheel bogies.
-(This suspension was similar to that of the British Vickers 6-Ton light tank, which the Army had recently tested.)
+The T1E4 also got a new suspension copied exactly from the British Vickers 6-Ton light tank, which the Army had recently tested.
+It featured semi-elliptic leaf springs and articulated four-wheel bogies.
+Harry Knox even dared to patent the vehicle, infringing on John Valentine Carden's patent from 1929.
 The main gun was replaced by the 37 mm semi-automatic gun M1924, whose muzzle velocity of 1350 ft/s was lower than that of the long-barreled Browning in the T1E2 and T1E3.
 The armor thickness was similar to the T1E2 and T1E3.
 The T1E4 had an overall weight of 8.6 short ton.
 At first the T1E4 retained the engine from the T1E1, but this proved to be underpowered, so it was replaced by an improved Cunningham V8 producing 140 hp, giving the T1E4 a top speed of 20 mph.

 The T1E5, introduced around the same time as the T1E4, was yet another conversion of a T1E1, in this case with a new steering system.
 All previous T1 versions used a simple clutch-brake steering system which led to a loss of power while turning.
 The T1E5 replaced this with a controlled differential steering system from the Cleveland Tractor Company (a so-called "Cletrac" system).
 The engine was also replaced with the same 140 hp version as in the T1E4.
 Testing showed the controlled differential steering to be clearly superior to the clutch-brake system, and the Ordnance Department recommended its use for all tracked vehicles that could exceed 6 mph.